Ohio couple who turned 100, celebrated 79 years of marriage die within hours of each other - NewsBreak

 “She looked around at me and smiled,” Malicote told WLWT5.

-After becoming friends, the two wed on June 8, 1943, shortly before Herbert was set to serve in the Navy during World War II.‘If your dog died, you need to bring him in and prove it to us’: Olive Garden parts ways with manager over time off rules
+After becoming friends, the two wed on June 8, 1943, shortly before Herbert was set to serve in the Navy during World War II.‘Murder or suicide?’
+The back and forth battle two years later

 Two years later when Hubert returned home from being stationed in Honolulu, June was there to greet him at the train station.
 Hubert told WLWT, that he called June his “Honolulu girl” after she sent him a picture of her in a grass skirt while he was stationed in Hawaii.